 - Hilary’s: Burgers and Sausage Patties

-- Happy Veggie World: Bac’n strips, Lemongrass Chick’n, Kung Pao Chick’n, and sometimes the following items (limited space) – Ginger Chick’n, Citrus Spareribs, Black Pepper ‘steaks’, and Lemon Chick’n.
+- Happy Veggie World: Bac’n strips, Lemongrass Chick’n, Kung Pao Chick’n, and sometimes the following items (limited space) – Ginger Chick’n, Citrus Spareribs, Black Pepper ‘steaks’, Fish Fingers, Bean Paties (like chicken cutlets) and Lemon Chick’n.

 - Green Cuisine: Tempeh in a variety of flavours

 - Soyganic: Tofu – soft, medium, firm, extra-firm, super-firm, pressed, smoked, smoked garlic, smoked Sriracha